lmendiboure/mn-wifi-experiments/README.md

 # mn-wifi-experiments

-Some experiments regarding Mininet-WiFI Application
+Some experiments using the Mininet-WiFI framework